From Nutshell History of Lebanon, IL

 2005 -- Neal Cotts, graduate LHS Class of 1998 was a member of the 2005 World Series Champion Chicago White Sox.
 He was the only relief pitcher out of the bullpen in the League Championship series.
 He pitched in all four games of the World Series.
 Neal earned a win in the second game of the World Series.

-2000 -- Poettker Construction Company builds a seven room junior high addition to join to join the grade school with the high school.
+2000 -- Poettker Construction Company builds a seven room junior high addition to join the grade school with the high school.

 2010 -- On June 30, Summerfield Grade School Closed.